Pudhu Vazhvu: Soundtrack

 Music was composed by G. Ramanathan and C. N. Pandurangan, while the lyrics were penned by Papanasam Sivan, Thanjai N. Ramaiah Dass, A. Maruthakasi, Natarajasundaram, Saravanabhavananda and Suratha.

 Release and reception

 Pudhu Vazhvu was released in select theatres on 8 March 1957, and in others on 22 March.
+Kanthan of Kalki criticised the film for its filmmaking style, cinematography and lighting.
 Film historian Randor Guy wrote in 2014 that the film was a flop at the box office but the songs are still worth listening even after more than half a century.